 Step 14: Continued maintenance

 The construction of the power line will require the establishment of a construction equipment camp/s at an appropriate location along the route.
-No employees will reside on the construction site at any time during the construction phase.
+No employees will reside at the construction site at any time during the construction phase.
 The exact siting of this construction equipment camp/s is required to be negotiated with the relevant landowner, and must take cognisance of any no-go and sensitive areas identified by the Basic Assessment studies conducted for the proposed 132kV power line development (Savannah Environmental, 2014).
 The location of this construction equipment camp (or camps) must be approved by the project Environmental Control Officer (ECO).

 Construction of the power line is required to be undertaken in accordance with the specifications of this Environmental Management Plan (EMP).